davidclough/node/_documents/javascript-guide/javascript-guide.md

   * `Private/protected properties and methods` - **_camelCase** (beginning with an underscore) is not a universal convention but one that is widely adopted, including by writers of many reputable libraries.
 In JavaScript there are many patterns for creating objects with `private members`.
 You can create an object that has its own private properties and function without writing overly-convoluted code and can create hierarchies that have degrees of encapsulation, e.g. shared secrets.
 However, there are at least two problems (below) which have caused people to "accept defeat" and just go with a convention whereby consumers will know that something is not intended to be publicly accessible and should accept any unexpected consequences by doing so.
 In return you get "pseudo-encapsulation" and efficient objects.
 You may well have come across these when examining objects within the debugger.

-      - To achieve true encapsulation you need to move away from the standard constructor pattern, where methods are attached **once**, to the prototype of a constructor.
-You would end up with the same methods being created repeatedly for every instance of the object.
+      - To achieve true encapsulation you need to move away from the standard constructor pattern, where methods are attached **once** to the prototype of a constructor.
       - Achieving genuinely `protected` members is very difficult.
 If it is protected members, which are accessible to children within a hierarchy but not to outsiders, is possible the code will be very convoluted and/or inefficient.